British Army during the Second World War: Auxiliary Territorial Service

 The Auxiliary Territorial Service (ATS) was the women's branch of the British Army during the Second World War.
-Formed in September 1938, enlistment was open to woman aged 18 upwards who could enlist for general or local service (Local service they served in their own local area, General service they could be sent where they were needed and could be anywhere in the country).
+Formed in September 1938, enlistment was open to women aged 18 upwards who could enlist for general or local service (Local service they served in their own local area, General service they could be sent where they were needed and could be anywhere in the country).
 The ATS served in non-combat roles as cooks, clerks and storewoman.
 Large numbers of ATS also served with the artillery divisions as crews for the guns, searchlights and barrage balloons.
 One notable ATS member was No. 230873 Second Subaltern Elizabeth Windsor, who trained as a driver and mechanic, drove a military lorry, and rose to the rank of Junior Commander.
 She was the last serving head of state who served in uniform during the Second World War.

 Home Guard (formerly Local Defence Volunteers)

 The Local Defence Volunteers (LDV) was formed in May 1940 and renamed the Home Guard in July 1940.
 Civilians aged between 17 and 65, who were not in military service, were asked to enlist in the LDV.
 The response was 250,000 volunteers attempting to sign up in the first seven days and reached 1.5 million volunteers by July.
 The LDV had achieved official legal status on 17 May when the Privy Council issued the Defence (Local Defence Volunteers) Order in Council, and orders were issued from the War Office to regular Army Headquarters throughout Britain explaining the status of LDV units.
-Volunteers would be divided into sections, platoons and companies but would not be paid and leaders of units would not hold commissions or have the power to command regular forces.
-The issue of weapons to LDV and then Home Guard units was solved when emergency orders were placed for First World War vintage Ross Rifles from Canada and Pattern 1914 Enfield and M1917 Enfield rifles from the United States.
-The Home Guard was stood down on 3 December 1944 and disbanded on 31 December 1945.
+Volunteers would be divided into sections, platoons and companies but would not be paid and leaders of units would not hold commissions or have the power to command regular forces.The issue of weapons to LDV and then Home Guard units was solved when emergency orders were placed for First World War vintage Ross Rifles from Canada and Pattern 1914 Enfield and M1917 Enfield rifles from the United States.
+The Home Guard were stood down on 3 December 1944 and disbanded on 31 December 1945.